-Most provide two-way communication, allowing you to make sure that package gets left by the doorstep, rather than being taken back to the depot.
+Most provide two-way communication, allowing you to make sure that the package gets left by the doorstep, rather than being taken back to the depot.
 That alone seems worth the asking price if you ask us!

 We've rounded up a selection of video doorbells for our guide, at a range of different price points, so there should be something here for everyone.

-The ten best doorbell cameras in 2021
+The ten best doorbell cameras in 2023

 It’s not magic, a loop is being recorded continuously and is added to the recording when an event is triggered; on the previous version the loop was only black and white.
 Other refinements allow you to set up the camera so it only records things in certain zones – which is great if you get lots of false alarms.
 Another useful addition is support for 5GHz wifi routers (as well as older 2.4GHz models), which could help connectivity in some homes.(opens in new tab)

 The Essential Wire-free Video Doorbell packs in a surprising amount of tech.
-Not least among its features is its sophisticated motion detection, which can identify humans to avoid false positives (motion alerts caused by animals, for examples).
-It can also use it’s huge 180-degree field of view through square frame, which can see right to the doorstep, to detect and identify packages and it must be said the HDR video is excellent and, with night view, great for peace of mind at all hours of the day and night.
+Not least among its features is its sophisticated motion detection, which can identify humans to avoid false positives (motion alerts caused by animals, for example).
+It can also use its huge 180-degree field of view through a square frame, which can see right to the doorstep, to detect and identify packages and it must be said the HDR video is excellent and, with night view, great for peace of mind at all hours of the day and night.

-It doesn’t require wiring in like the old model, but can benefit from it.
+It doesn’t require wiring-in like the old model but can benefit from it.
 In fact, in our long test, we learned the battery life really didn’t live up to expectations – though swapping the battery is easier than some.
 Cloud storage and smart notifications do need the subscription though, so the box price isn't the entirety of what you're paying.
-If you don't mind this, you'll find the Arlo Smart Video Doorbell to be a handy home companion, easy to set up and simple to use.
+If you don't mind this, you'll find the Arlo Smart Video Doorbell to be a handy home companion, easy to set up, and simple to use.
 We do suggest budgeting for a spare battery if you’re not wiring in, but we also really appreciate the IFTTT and SmartThings support.

-Ring (aka Amazon) clearly have the data to understand that, in the long run, bringing the price down is good for everyone; a Ring Protect subscription ($2.99 / £2.50 per month) not to mention devices like Amazon Show still help you get the best of this device.
+Ring (aka Amazon) clearly has the data to understand that, in the long run, bringing the price down is good for everyone; a Ring Protect subscription ($2.99 / £2.50 per month) not to mention devices like Amazon Show still help you get the best of this device.